 Prices for rental cars start from 250 MAD per day for a small car using benzine and 330 MAD for small diesels.
 For bigger cars and especially 4x4s the prices are much higher and vary from company to company, so it is good to shop around a bit.
 The longer the period you want to rent the car for, the more likely you can discuss the price and get a discount.

-If you are looking for a recommendation for a rental company let me know in the comments or shoot me an email (link to about page).
+If you are looking for a recommendation for a rental company let me know in the comments or shoot me an email.
 They are based in Errachidia but will deliver the car to your location for a small extra fee.

 So, I hope this guide on how to travel around Morocco is helpful for planning your holiday in Morocco.
 Let me know about your experiences in the comments!

 For your trip planning, also look at these posts:

 Please note that some of the links above are affiliate links and, at no additional cost to you, I earn a small commission if you make a purchase.
 That income goes to supporting this website and keeping it free for you and everyone else!